• Skip to primary navigation

 So, if you like a gentle heat, they are a great choice.

-Whether you opt for the thrill of Padron peppers or the mildness of Shishito peppers, you can expect a burst of flavor.
+Whether you opt for the thrill of Padron peppers or the mildness of Shishito peppers, you can expect great flavor.

 Enjoy exploring the unique tastes each type offers.